• Home

 14. No modified bats

-15. No USSSA bats or over 50 Bats allowed at our field.
+15. No USSSA bats or senior Bats allowed at our field.

 16. Use of an illegal bat will result in removal of player from the game.